a-flyleaf/omori/meta.md

 &gt;makes site primarily to house this stuff
 &gt;doesn't save any diddly darn place on the homepage to actually, like, Spotlight It

-Currently reviewing my initial playthrough and compiling thoughts & observations noted throughout.
+Started by reviewing my initial playthrough and compiling thoughts & observations noted throughout.

 - <b>[An introduction of some sort.]({%include url.html%}/meta/intropost)</b>
 The who (bit about me), the how (approach to the game & meta in general), the why (why tho).